Latest updates on Covid-19 and ferry travel in Italy

 The port of Naples and Mount Vesuvius in the background

-Italy and Covid-19: How to travel by ferry
+Italy and Covid-19: how to travel by ferry

 Check out the latest updates for ferry travel within, to and from Italy:

-- Traveling by ferry within Italy
+- Traveling by ferry in Italy

 - Traveling by ferry to Italy from abroad